Sean Leahy

-Sean Leahy (born 1958) is an Australian cartoonist working for the Courier Mail in Brisbane, Australia.
+Sean Leahy is an Australian cartoonist working for the Courier Mail in Brisbane, Australia.
 He draws political cartoons for the paper, and also his own comic strip, Beyond the Black Stump, which is distributed in Australia.

 Background

 In 1974, Sean Leahy began his cartooning career on the suburban weekly The Darling Advertiser while still in high school.
 One year later, his cartoons became a twice weekly feature of The West Australian, making him, at 17, the youngest political cartoonist in Australia at a metropolitan daily.

 Leahy was awarded a QE II Jubilee Trust Award to study animation in the United States in 1982.
 When he was there, he spent time at Mike Jones Film Corporation in Minneapolis before returning to Perth.

 In 1983, he left The West Australian and joined The Daily Sun, then in 1985 The Courier-Mail in Brisbane.

 Beyond The Black Stump

 Beginning in 1988, Leahy started the nationally syndicated comic strip Beyond The Black Stump, which he writes and draws.

 In 2003, Beyond the Black Stump won both the Stanley Award for Australia's Comic Strip Cartoonist of the Year and the Australia's Comic Strip of the Year at the Rotary National Cartoon Awards.